daipe-ai/platform-docs/docs/input-decorators.md

 ## @dp.notebook_function {#notebook_function}
 __@dp.notebook_function__(`*objects`)

-> Used for decorating any other function which is not decorated with the `@transformation` decorator.
+> Used for decorating any other function which is not decorated with the `@dp.transformation` decorator.
 Runs the decorated function upon declaration.

 Parameters: